The Brilliant Period: When Art Glass Makers Shone In America

 From the Old World to the New: The Journey of Art Glass Makers

-By the 1700s, Europe’s 3000 year old glassmaking tradition was in peril—not due to any shortage of skill, but rather due to an extreme shortage of resources.
+By the 1700s, Europe’s 3000-year-old glassmaking tradition was in peril—not due to any shortage of skill, but rather due to an extreme shortage of resources.
 At the time, wood was used to fuel many of Europe’s glass furnaces and trees were a rapidly vanishing commodity.
 This situation became so extreme that in 1754, the ‘Forest Code’ was enacted in Bohemia, then the epicentre of European glass production.
 The Forest Code forbade the use of wood fuel altogether for the purpose of glassmaking.
 It was the authorities’ intention to force the many small cottage art glass makers in the region to innovate and find alternative sources of fuel.
 Alas, despite the pioneering experiments of renowned local glassmakers like Tobias Adler, the technical challenges inherent in using coal proved to be insurmountable.
-At the same time, the rents on glasshouses were steadily rising.
+At the same time, the rents of glasshouses were steadily rising.

 In Bohemia and elsewhere, these economic hardships drove established artisans to close the doors on their European operations and gamble on a better life in the colonies.
 One of these enterprising glass artists, German-born Henry William Stiegel, would go on to found the American Flint Glass Manufactory in Manheim, Pennsylvania—an unusually large, prolific glass factory for its era.
 While Stiegel hoped the 1771 opening of his factory would help the fledging city of Manheim grow, he probably could not have foreseen the impact it would have on the whole of American glassmaking.
 It was here that American cut glass, a form of clear glass that was meticulously carved by hand with the help of metal or stone wheels, was made for the first time.